Skip to main content

 4 mentions Positive Neutral Negative

-Players find the grinding mechanics in the game to be tedious and poorly designed, often feeling like a deliberate attempt to extend gameplay by forcing them to repeatedly gather resources for crafting.
-While initial gameplay can be enjoyable, the repetitive nature of encounters and the potential for game-breaking bugs contribute to a frustrating experience that discourages completion of all content.
+Players find the grinding mechanics in the game to be tedious and poorly designed, often feeling like a deliberate attempt to extend gameplay by forcing them to repeatedly gather resources and replace items.
+While initial gameplay can be enjoyable, the repetitive nature of grinding and the occurrence of game-breaking bugs significantly detract from the overall experience, leading to frustration and a lack of motivation to explore all content.

 • “It's tedious to play, badly designed, and quite likely made that way on purpose.”